 For those who do decide to brave the parking lot, parking at the most recent SEMA cost $10 per day for regular vehicles.
 Vehicles that require more than one parking space will cost more.
 Re-entry is allowed - as long as space allows.
 Overnight parking is forbidden and SEMA will have any vehicles left on the premises towed.

-The SEMA Show is really many events under one name.
-Between the educational sessions, networking opportunities, keynote addresses and thousands of exhibitors, keeping track of everything you want to see and do at SEMA can be a challenge.
-Thankfully, the trade show has introduced a handy smartphone app that makes the process much easier.
+The SEMA Show is really many events under one name, between the educational sessions, networking opportunities, keynote addresses and thousands of exhibitors, keeping track of everything you want to see and do at SEMA can be a challenge.
+Thankfully, the trade show has introduced a handy smartphone app that makes the process easier.

-Take a look at the features the SEMA app offers to attendees and exhibitors at the expo, including:
+Take a look at the features the SEMA application offers to attendees and exhibitors at the expo, including:

 Social media is not just a great way to stay up to date on the latest SEMA news.
 It’s also an effective marketing strategy, allowing you to build awareness of your SEMA appearance and engage with other companies and prospective clients.

 Before the show, social media can be a great way to see if potential customers are gearing up for SEMA.
-Search for the #SEMA hashtag, and check the comments on posts from the official SEMA social media accounts on Twitter, Instagram and Facebook to find interested companies and buyers.
+Search #SEMA, and check the comments on posts from the official SEMA social media accounts on Twitter, Instagram and Facebook to find interested companies and buyers.
 Don’t be afraid to use your company’s accounts to chime in, share posts, and interact to establish your presence -- people respond to companies who use voice and personality on social media.

-Showing off your SEMA presence can be good for sending a message to even those who aren’t at the event.
-After all, it’s a closed trade show, and exhibiting their shows you’re a serious player in the automotive industry.
+Showing off your SEMA presence can be a strategy for even after the event has concluded, bringing potential clients to your website.
+Especially since it’s a closed trade show, potential consumers know exhibiting at SEMA Shows means you’re a serious player in the automotive industry.

 At 1.2 million square feet, the sprawling SEMA show floor plan is enough to make anyone’s head spin.
 Make sure you take a look at a map of the SEMA floor plan to familiarize yourself with the layout before the expo.
 This will allow you to plan how to make the most efficient use of your time when putting together a schedule for your SEMA experience.

-In advance of the show, identify the events, educational sessions and keynotes that are relevant to your business goals and priorities.
-Set aside specific times to visit different parts of the show floor - if you don’t lay this out, it’s easy to get overwhelmed.
-Every morning of the expo, event organizers will also post the SEMA Show Daily on the show’s website, recapping the previous day’s events and outlining highlights for the current day.
-You can use these to get a sense of must-see and must-do features each day.
+In advance of the show, identify the events, educational sessions, and keynotes that are relevant to your business goals and priorities.
+Set aside specific times to visit different parts of the show floor, if you don’t lay this out, it’s easy to get overwhelmed.
+Every morning of the expo, event organizers will also post on the show’s website, recapping the previous day’s events and outlining highlights for the current day.
+You can use these to get a sense of the most prominent features each day.

-Allocate specific periods for meeting with prospective clients.
-And don’t forget to allow time for lunch, coffee, rehydration and other breaks.
-It’s important to pace yourself - after investing so much in attending the show, you don’t want to be worn out on the first day.
-There’s no way to see everything at SEMA, so don’t even try.
+Allocate specific periods for meeting with prospective clients, and don’t forget to allow time for lunch, coffee, hydration, and other breaks.
+It’s important to pace yourself after investing so much time and money in attending the show, you don’t want to be worn out on the first day.

 The schedule doesn’t have to be set in stone.
 It’s fine to diverge from the itinerary when other opportunities arise or different parts of the show catch your eye.
 Rather, treat the schedule as an outline that will keep you focused on what you hope to get out of the show.

-It’s all about who you know.
 At an event packed with industry leaders from top brands, it’s important to be proactive about getting your name out there.
-You’ll rarely have a better opportunity to meet so many movers and shakers in the field, so make the most of the opportunity.
+You’ll rarely have a better opportunity to meet so many professionals in your field, so make the most of the opportunity.
 It’s tough to go far in business without making connections.

-Make sure you’re stocked up on business cards - you’ll be meeting a ton of people, and you don’t want to be empty-handed when you encounter the perfect potential business partner.
-But if you do happen to run out, there’s a business center near the Grand Lobby with printers available for use.
+Make sure you’re stocked up on business cards, you don’t want to be empty-handed when you encounter the perfect potential business partner.
+If your booth does better than expected, there’s a business center near the Grand Lobby with printers available for use.

 Don’t stop networking once the event ends - be sure to follow up with any connections with whom you hope to partner.
 Send your follow up message within a few days of SEMA’s close so that you’re still fresh in their mind.

-Class is in session: Don’t underestimate the value of the educational sessions at SEMA.
+Don’t underestimate the value of the educational sessions at SEMA.
 It’s easy to get swept up in pitching to prospective clients, exploring the trade show floor, seeing new products, at networking with other industry professionals.
-But remember, the collective industry knowledge gathered at this major event can be a huge resource for your company’s long-term goals.
+Remember, the collective industry knowledge gathered at this major event can be a huge resource for your company’s long-term goals.
 It’s important to keep up with innovative new trends and strategies that can help your business grow.

-With more than 70 educational seminars and speakers on the schedule, SEMA has a session for any type of business in the automotive products industry.
+With more than 70 educational seminars and speakers on the schedule, SEMA has a session for all sectors within the automotive products industry.
 Here are just a few of the subjects you can learn about at SEMA:

-Standing out at SEMA takes some star power.
-So every year, exhibitors tap big names with ties to the automotive industry to lend their names and faces.
-The list of celebrities at SEMA spans car racers, TV personalities, athletes, musicians, artists and more.
-At a recent SEMA, here are a few of the VIPs who appeared:
+Every year, exhibitors request celebrity guests with ties to the automotive industry to lend their names and faces, including car racers, TV personalities, athletes, musicians, artists and more.
+Past VIP’s:

 For first-time shipping to SEMA exhibitors, the last thing you want to worry about is your booth materials arriving at the trade show securely and at the right time.
 You have enough on your plate already.
-It’s best to leave it to the pros to take care of your USA Trade Show shipping your materials.
+It’s best to leave it to the pros to take care of shipping your materials.

-While the official show contractor, Freeman, takes care of receiving your shipment and setting up your booth at the site, a logistics company will take care of the process for every step up to that point.
+While the official show contractor, Freeman, takes care of receiving your shipment and setting up your booth at the site, a logistics company can take care of the process leading up to that point.
 R+L Global Logistics’ trade show shipping team has the experience and expertise necessary to get your shipment to SEMA without a hitch.

-You can go about shipping your materials one of two ways.
-In direct to site shipping, your materials are sent straight to the SEMA site at the Las Vegas Convention Center during the designated move-in window in the days leading up to show.
+You can go about shipping your materials in one of two ways.
+In direct to site trade show booth shipping, your materials are sent straight to the SEMA site at the Las Vegas Convention Center during the designated move-in window in the days leading up to show.
 Or, you can go with advance warehouse shipping, where the materials are sent well ahead of time to a warehouse run by Freeman, who will then deliver your materials to the site.
-Either way, R+L Global has you covered.